rfetick/astrofit/README.md

 # astrofit
 Creation: June 6th, 2018

-Version : 1.1
+Version : 1.2

 Python library containing usual 2D functions and fitting algorithm.
-Feel free to run the different tests provided in the **tests/** folder, it will help you to handle the different functions and classes.
+Feel free to run the different examples provided in the **examples/** folder, it will help you to handle the different functions and classes.
 Everything seems to work properly, however you might find better libraries on GitHub!!!

 You can send your questions or your comments on https://groups.google.com/d/forum/lsfit.
 Please send me your remarks and comments, I would like to improve my code with your feedbacks.
 This is my first module, if installation is not working well don't hesitate to tell me.
 Eventually you might have to go to the **astrofit/** root directory to run the command line `import astrofit`, and then it should work 😉

 ### Structure
 * **astrofit/** _(the library itself)_
-  * **tests/** _(tests and examples)_
+  * **examples/** _(folder of examples)_
-    * ... _(some tests)_
   * **\_\_init\_\_.py** _(init file)_
   * **circular_lib.py**  _(image centering and circular plots)_
   * **LSfit.py** _(fitting)_